2025 Myrtle Beach Area

 - Please stay out of closed areas and cross only where designated.

-- Noise may occur during construction, including backup alarms from equipment — required by law for safety.
+- Some noise may occur during construction, including backup alarms from equipment — required by law for safety.

 - A firm is contracted to monitor vibrations from the construction equipment throughout the project.